My Venture Into Asperger’s

 Arrogance and Criticism

-As a young boy I had troubles fitting in to the group mode.
+My personal story – As a young boy I had troubles fitting into the group mode.
 I always felt like I just didn’t belong.
 Because I had a low self-esteem in those years I compensated by just being by myself most of the time.
 I couldn’t understand the behaviors of my peers so I withdrew from them.
 As I grew older the “I am an Island” mode became a central part of my life.
 I was that kid who was off in the corner reading books and dreaming about the future instead of playing sports and such.
 While I didn’t voice my feeling often I sometimes thought critically of others.

 When I found that my IQ was 134 it didn’t mean anything to me but looking back I guess it caused me to appear arrogant in some of my actions and words.
 I just thought things through more deeply than others and when I voiced my opinions they evidently came across as I didn’t intend them.